 Apply authentication methods to ensure that only users and systems with a verified identity can access your applications, web pages, APIs, and data.
-Authentication in Pega Platform includes user logins, platform requests to external. services, and external service requests to Pega Platform You can also authenticate by using an external identity provider.
+Authentication includes verifying user credentials, Pega Platform requests to external services, and external service requests to Pega Platform.
+You can also authenticate by using an external identity provider.

 In a browser, a user logs in to a Pega Platform application, or a developer logs in to Dev Studio to make changes to an application.
 Authentication services verify these user credentials.

 For more information, see Authentication services.

 The following table lists the protocols for user logins that Pega Platform supports.
 For more